jason-upchurch/shined/src/content/projects/uas-nas/uas-nas.md

 contentType: project
 ---

-I supported the [Unmanned Aircraft in the National Airspace (UAS in the NAS) Project](https://www.nasa.gov/aeroresearch/programs/iasp/uas/description/) from May 2012--July 2016 as a NASA Research Computer Engineer at Langley Research Center.
+I supported the [Unmanned Aircraft in the National Airspace System (UAS in the NAS) Project](https://www.nasa.gov/aeroresearch/programs/iasp/uas/description/) from May 2012--July 2016 as a Research Computer Engineer at NASA Langley Research Center.

-I worked on Sense and Avoid (SAA) as well as Certification, and my day-to-day work was to conducte fundamental research to advance the safe integration of Unmanned Aircraft Systems (UAS) into civil airspace.
+On the UAS in the NAS Project, I worked primarily on Sense and Avoid (SAA) as well as Certification, and my day-to-day duties were to conduct fundamental research to advance the safe integration of Unmanned Aircraft Systems (UAS) into civil airspace.
+The investigative tools our team used in this work included computer simulations, formal proofs using automated theorem provers, and human-in-the-loop experiments.

-# Publications
+## Publications

 César Muñoz, Aaron Dutle, Anthony Narkawicz, and Jason Upchurch, [Unmanned Aircraft Systems in the National Airspace System: A Formal Methods Perspective](https://dl.acm.org/doi/abs/10.1145/2984450.2984459), ACM SIGLOG News, Vol. 3.
 Number 3, pp. 67-76, 2016, [Citations](https://scholar.google.com/scholar?oi=bibs&hl=en&cites=2240398243805940181&as_sdt=5).

 César Muñoz, Anthony Narkawicz, George Hagen, Jason Upchurch, Aaron Dutle, María Consiglio, and James Chamberlain, [DAIDALUS: Detect and Avoid Alerting Logic for Unmanned Systems](https://ieeexplore.ieee.org/abstract/document/7311421), Proceedings of the 34th Digital Avionics Systems Conference (DASC 2015), Prague, Czech Republic, 2015, [Citations](https://scholar.google.com/scholar?oi=bibs&hl=en&cites=2528628994293759735&as_sdt=5).